English and Communication Studies Department

 Our philosophy is pluralistic, which means that our courses approach their subjects from a variety of perspectives: historical, formal, canonical, generic, thematic, national, multicultural, regional, gendered, and topical.
 We honor both the conventions that create an order of words and the differences that challenge that order.

-The English Department at Roanoke College offers Majors and Minors in English-Literary Studies, Communication Studies, and Creative Writing.
+The English and Communication Studies Department at Roanoke College offers Majors and Minors in English-Literary Studies, Communication Studies, and Creative Writing.
 The English department fosters growth in critical thinking, analytical reading, writing, public speaking, and research skills.

 The small class sizes at Roanoke College facilitate class discussion and allow for more personal attention from professors.
-Roanoke has tripled its number of English faculty in the last twenty years, adding to the accessibility of its professors.
+Roanoke has tripled its number of English and Communication Studies faculty in the last twenty years, adding to the accessibility of its professors.

 Recent graduates of Roanoke College with majors in English-Literary Studies, Communication Studies or Creative Writing have furthered their studies at various colleges and university graduate programs across the world, including Virginia Tech, Baylor, University of Massachusetts, University of Baltimore, and Regent's College in UK.